alex-lvl/git-practice/README.md

      workflow-branch
 ```

 Now lets assume a collaborator made a change that was pushed to `Master` lets mock this change.
-Go back to `Master` with `git checkout Master`.
+Go back to `Master` with `git checkout master`.
 Now apply this change to the `index.html` file with the code below and commit the change with `git commit -m "commit K"`

 ```
   <p>hello world</p>